exonum/exonum-doc/src/architecture/clients.md

   [`Precommit` messages](consensus.md#precommit)
   that certify its validity, and one or more
   [Merkle paths](../glossary.md#merkle-proof)
-  that links the response to the block header.
+  that link the response to the block header.
-3. The client, on receiving the response from the blockchain, *verifies the structure* and *validates cryptographic proofs* for the response.
+3. On receiving the response from the blockchain, the client *verifies the structure* and *validates cryptographic proofs* of the response.
   The verification procedure includes *checking whether a returned response is stale*.
 This is accomplished by calculating the median of timestamps recorded in `Precommit`s and comparing it against the local time